f18-os/producer-consumer-lab-SpottieTea/threadProCon/README.md

 All three threads use semaphores (two sets of empty/fill semaphores) upon accessing buffers in order to run simultaneously while avoiding conflict in produce-consume cycles!

+# How to Run
+To run ProConThread.py:
+- enter "python3 ProConThread.py, OR
+- enter "./ProConThread.py"